 Treatments for Eye Problems

 If your hyperthyroidism is caused by Graves’ disease, you may have a condition that affects your eyes.
-This is called Graves’ ophthalmopathy.
-If your symptoms aren’t severe, you can usually manage them by avoiding bright lights and wind, and using eye drops.
-But in some cases, you might need to take steroids to help control the swelling behind your eyes.
+This is called Graves’ orbitopathy or ophthalmopathy.
+If your symptoms aren’t severe, you can usually manage them by avoiding bright lights and wind, raising the head of your bed, and using eye drops.
+Your doctor may suggest a selenium supplement.
+In some cases, you might need to take steroids or other medications to help control the swelling behind your eyes.

 For some people with Graves’ ophthalmopathy, surgery is the best option.
 There are two kinds that can help severe symptoms: